koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

   ```

 #### Disable FIPS to allow Deployment
-1. Disable FIPS
+- Disable FIPS
-  1. Install dracut
+  - Install dracut
     ```
     sudo yum install dracut
     ```

-  1. Remove the dracut-fips* packages
+  - Remove the dracut-fips* packages
     ```
     sudo yum remove dracut-fips\*
     ```

-  1. Backup existing FIPS initramfs
+  - Backup existing FIPS initramfs
     ```
     sudo mv -v /boot/initramfs-$(uname -r).img{,.FIPS-bak}
     ```

-  1. Run `dracut` to rebuild the initramfs
+  - Run `dracut` to rebuild the initramfs
     ```
     sudo dracut
     ```

-  1. Run Grubby
+  - Run Grubby
     ```
     sudo grubby --update-kernel=ALL --remove-args=fips=1
     ```

-  1. **Carefully** up date the grub config file setting `fips=0`
+  - **Carefully** update the grub config file setting `fips=0`
     ```
     sudo vi /etc/default/grub
     ```

-  1. Reboot the VM
+  - Reboot the VM
     ```
     sudo reboot
     ```

-1. Log back in...
+- Log back in

-1. Confirm that fips is disabled by
+- Confirm that fips is disabled by
   ```
   sysctl crypto.fips_enabled
   ```
-  if it returns `0` then it has been properly disabled
+  If it returns `0`, then it has been properly disabled.

 ### Deployment of Rock across RHEL Machines

-  > NOTE: The new playbooks in 2.3.0 are made to handle multi node deployments.
+  > NOTE: The new playbooks in 2.3.0 are made to handle multi-node deployments.
 We will be able to deploy several machines at the same time.

-1. Generate a hosts.ini file that so ansible knows where to deploy things `sudo vi /etc/rocknsm/hosts.ini`
+- Generate a hosts.ini file that so ansible knows where to deploy things `sudo vi /etc/rocknsm/hosts.ini`

-  > NOTE: If not already done then log into every server that rock will be deployed to so that the key can be added to the ssh hosts file.
+  > NOTE: If not already done, then log into every server that rock will be deployed so that the key can be added to the ssh hosts file.

-1. Insert the following text.
+- Insert the following text.
 These will tell the script what to deploy and where
 ---
 ```
 [all]